IQTLabs/Teachable-Camera/README.md

 - Required skill: Comfortable with navigating, executing commands, and understanding errors in a Linux or MacOS terminal

-*Refer to the EyeQT Hardware repo for potential configurations*
+*Refer to the Teachable Camera Hardware repo for potential configurations*

 ### Components